- ABOUT ACA

 Other Helpful Tools

-Online Training – ICD-10 Implementation for the Chiropractic Clinic (Non-ACA Members)
+Online Training – ICD-10 Implementation for the Chiropractic Clinic - a free introductory webinar for ICD-10

-ICD-10 Coding for Chiropractic - coding resource manual endorsed by ACA
+ICD-10 Coding for Chiropractic - a coding resource manual endorsed by ACA

 In January 2009, the U.S. Department of Health and Human Services (HHS) released a final rule under the Health Insurance Portability and Accountability Act (HIPAA).
 The rule requires all HIPAA covered entities to adopt ICD-10-CM for diagnosis coding.
 ICD-10 compliance means that all HIPAA covered entities must be able to process health care transactions on October 1, 2014 using ICD-10 diagnosis codes.
 ICD-9 diagnosis codes will no longer be used for any services provided after this date.